notarikon-nz/AvianHaven/features.md

 # Phase 4: Advanced Ecological Systems & Interactions

-This document outlines the planned features for Phase 4 development of AvianHaven.
+This document outlines the planned features for Phase 4 development of Perch.
 These features build upon the solid foundation established in Phases 1-3 and represent the next evolution of the bird simulation system.

 ## Core Objectives